rogerxaic/EventStreams/eventstreams112.md

 ## Message ordering
 {: #message_ordering}

 Kafka generally writes messages in the order that they are sent by the producer.
 However, there are situations where retries can cause messages to be duplicated or reordered.
-If you want a sequence of messages to be sent in order, it's very important to ensure that they are all written to the same partition.
+If you want a sequence of messages to be sent in order, it's very important to ensure that they are all written to the same partition because this is the only way to guarantee message ordering.

 The producer is also able to retry sending messages automatically.
 It's often a good idea to enable this retry feature because the alternative is that your application code has to perform any retries itself.
 The combination of batching in Kafka and automatic retries can have the effect of duplicating messages and reordering them.